 Choose Smart Photo Selector mode to let the camera help you take photos that capture a fleeting expression on the face of a portrait subject or other hard-to-time shots such as group photos in party scenes.
 Each time the shutter is released, the camera automatically selects the best shot and a number of best shot candidates based on composition and motion.
-To use the Smart Photo Selector, select Smart Photo Selector from the \blacktriangle (E) button menu in best moment capture mode.
+To use the Smart Photo Selector, select Smart Photo Selector from the $\blacktriangle$ (E) button menu in best moment capture mode.

-1 Select best moment capture mode.
-Rotate the mode dial to 다.
+1 Select ⊥ mode.

+Press the MENU button to display the menus and select L± (best moment capture) for Shooting mode (D 19).
 If Slow view is selected, choose Smart Photo Selector.